roboticslab-uc3m/teo-ros-simulation/teo_control/readme.md

 # teo_control

 This package contains the configuration of all the different controllers used during the simulation, and the launch files for it's initialization.
 It uses ros_control with this porpouse.
-For a deeper understanding about how this is done take a look to the teo_control package documentation.

 ## How it works